NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     units are in meter.
 These will determine the sensor rotations.
 Separate the values by spaces with quotes or commas with no quotes.
 If not set, use 0 for all sensors.

+--rig-sensor-rotation-angles <string (default="")>
+    Modify the input rig by rotating each sensor by the given angle in the sensor plane.
+Specify as one number per sensor, in degrees, separated by commas, or in quotes and separated by spaces.

 --sensor-name <string (default="all")>
     Name of the sensor in the rig to simulate (:numref:`sat_sim_rig`).
 If more